I love hearing from my readers!

-I love hearing from my readers!
-Questions, requests for a certain topic, and advertising pitches are all welcome.
 Just remember that if something isn’t too personal, it might be better asked in a “comment” at the related post so that others can benefit from the answer.
-(For example, questions about homemade yogurt, chicken stock, or granola bars should land on those posts…)
+(For example, questions about making homemade yogurt, boiling chicken stock, or granola bars should land on those posts…) Questions, requests for a certain topic, and advertising pitches are all welcome.

 I honestly can’t promise I’ll answer (unless you have an eBook question or ordering issue – I pride myself on prompt customer service!).
-My three children, husband, and home have to come before personal email questions.
+My four children, husband, and home have to come before personal email questions.
 I do, however, answer all questions in the comments section of blog posts (although sometimes it takes a week or so, see above excuse).

 - What’s the best deal on coconut oil?
 See here.

 - My homemade yogurt turned out ______.
 Can you help?
 Trouble shoot here.

 - Where do you live?
 Grand Rapids, Michigan

 - Do you have any good real food sources there?
 You bet – check this out.

 - What can I do for my candida?
 I really did share everything I know in the post series starting here…